 Public notice on trout stream classifications/reclassifications

 Trout stream classifications or reclassifications are reviewed and updates to the trout stream classification list may occur every other year.
 The stream biologist will publish a public notice in a newspaper or other media to inform local residents.
-The notice is also published here for statewide distribution.
+The notice will also be published here for statewide distribution.
 The Department will waive any hearing requirement on this classification unless a written request for hearing is received within 30 days of the posting date.